Diamond Beach, New Jersey

 Diamond Beach is an unincorporated community and census-designated place (CDP) located within Lower Township in Cape May County, in the U.S. state of New Jersey.
-The CDP, and all of Cape May County, is part of the Ocean City metropolitan statistical area, and is part of the Philadelphia-Wilmington-Camden, PA-NJ-DE-MD combined statistical area, also known as the Delaware Valley or Philadelphia metropolitan area.
+The CDP, and all of Cape May County, is part of the Ocean City metropolitan statistical area, and is part of the Philadelphia metropolitan area.
 As of the United States 2020 Census, the CDP's population was 203, an increase of 67 from the 2010 census count of 136.

 Geography

 According to the United States Census Bureau, Diamond Beach had a total area of 0.157 mi2, all of which was land.

 Diamond Beach is home to many upscale townhouses and Seapointe Village, the site of a police substation that opened in 2013.

 Demographics

+Diamond Beach first appeared as a census designated place in the 2000 U.S. census.